-Plumbing the depths of a flourishing mining industry in the Democratic Republic of Congo as a global leader in green mineral resources
+We talk to Chamber of Mines DRC, who are plumbing the depths of a flourishing mining industry in the Democratic Republic of Congo as a global leader in green mineral resources.

 In the Central African nation of the Democratic Republic of Congo (DRC), mining has long been the backbone of the country’s economic activity.
 Since gaining independence in 1960, the extraction of minerals including copper and diamonds has represented the cornerstone of the formal economy.
 To this day, mining accounts for nine-tenths of DRC’s total exports.

 Blessed with an unparalleled wealth of mineral deposits, such natural treasures hidden beneath the soil are what first attracted European powers to the country in the 19th century.
 Katanga Province represents the hotbed of this activity, as an area abundant with deposits of copper, cobalt, zinc, manganese and coal, to name just a few.
 Meanwhile, the central regions of DRC boast world-class industrial diamonds, complemented by the gem-quality stones found in the south-central region.
 As of 2019, DRC represented the world’s third largest producer of industrial diamonds, contributing to approximately 21 percent of global production.
 DRC’s copper resources continue to attract global attention from international mining companies, primarily along the copper belt carving through the country’s south.
 Elsewhere, the limestone deposits that can be found throughout DRC account for some of the richest in Africa.